 Making use of solar energy is a smart strategy for any business.
 By installing PV you can essentially lock in a low electricity rate for years to come, with a very favorable return on your investment.
 Commercial PV installation is not limited to corporate giants; installation prices have dropped by over 50% since 2012, and small businesses can easily attain PV installations that create significant savings.

 Furthermore, it is a great opportunity, here at the beginning of our country’s transition to renewable energy, to distinguish your business from others by leading in sustainability.
 By investing well for your company, you will also be investing in the well-being of future generations, and many Americans today are interested supporting businesses that give back.
-Going solar makes a powerful statement that your business’s success is in harmony with our environment.
+Going solar makes a powerful statement that the success of your business is in harmony with our environment.

 How Solar Works For You

 Commercial Solar Power allows your business to generate clean electricity on its rooftop (or land) at a very predictable cost-per-kilowatt-hour that is generally less than currently paid to the utility.
 When the sun is out, the panels make power.
 When the sun goes down, your business consumes electricity from the grid.
 Grid consumption versus production is reconciled monthly and credits carry forward up to a year.

 The cornerstone of grid-tied solar electric systems is the policy of net metering, where the utility is mandated by state law to purchase electricity generated by the business and to offer compensation (in the form of a credit) on future electric bills.
 There are limits to the size of a system which is net-metered, which varies state-by-state, though practical considerations (like how much solar fits on your roof) usually come up before state limits are reached.